xobotyi/should-reverse-rtl-scroll/README.md

 ### Related projects
 - [react-scrollbars-custom](https://www.npmjs.com/package/react-scrollbars-custom) &mdash; The best React custom scrollbars component.
 Allows you to customise scrollbars as you like it, crossbrowser!
 - [zoom-level](https://www.npmjs.com/package/zoom-level) &mdash; A comprehensive cross-browser package that allow you to determine page's and element's zoom level.
-- [@xobotyi/should-reverse-rtl-scroll](https://www.npmjs.com/package/@xobotyi/should-reverse-rtl-scroll) &mdash; Comprehensive and lightweight tool to get browser's scrollbars width.
+- [@xobotyi/should-reverse-rtl-scroll](https://www.npmjs.com/package/@xobotyi/should-reverse-rtl-scroll) &mdash; A tool to get browser's scrollbars width.